Hacker0x01/docs.hackerone.com/docs/analysts/duplicates.md

 	sqli_query();		// Fix 2
 ?>
 ```
-### 2.2.
-Duplication based on the root cause or component
+### Root cause or Component

-Some programs decide the duplication based on the root cause or component.
+Some programs decide that the reports are duplicates based on the root cause or component.
 Though they require separate fixes, the reported vulnerability may already be aware by the programs.
-In that case, some programs treat them as duplicates, and some awards a smaller bounty than the original report.
+In these cases, some programs may treat them as duplicates, while others may award a smaller bounty than the original report.
 For example:

-#### Example – Two vulnerable endpoints use the same copy of code base:
+##### Example – Two vulnerable endpoints using the same copy of the code base:
 ```
 [http://example.com/vuln1]
 <?php